shilppatel913/LearnSpringMVC/README.md

  We can do the file uploading task by integrating the commons file upload and commons io dependency in our maven project.
 Hence whatever the user uploads as a file will have the type of the implementation class of the MultiPartResolver interface.

+ **How to get the slug from the uri template to the controller using @PathVariable Annotation**

+@PathVariable annotation is used to bind the URI template variable(slug) to the method parameter.
+Below is the simple demonstration of how to use the @PathVariable annotation.

+@RequestMapping("/user/{userId}")   //this userId is the slug and is known as the URI template variable public String func(@PathVariable("userId") int id){      //Now the userId has been binded to the id variable present in the params.
+  System.out.println("My user id is"+id);
+}